jazdown/portfolio/README.md

 # Jaz Down

-I am a graphic designer that specializes in motion and print design.
+I am a curious graphic designer that specializes in motion and print design.
 I have a passion for creativity, and am committed to excellent design.

 ###[jazdown.ca](https://jazdown.ca)